arturdryomov/pages/content/posts/2018-07-29-pull-request.md

   on a target branch.

-The first situation can be easily resolved in a long run by introducing a _rebase rule_ — everything should be rebased on the target branch.
+The first situation can be easily resolved in a long run by introducing a _rebase rule_ — everything should be rebased on the target branch before the merge.
 In fact [it can be directly configured for GitHub repositories](https://help.github.com/articles/enabling-required-status-checks/).
 Personally I don’t really like this approach since it introduces a tedious manual procedure for developers.